simshadows/discord-mentionbot/README.md

 * **Basic Information**: Presents some basic information about the server and the users in it, including user avatars and server icons. *(Installed by default.)*
 * **Mentions Notify**: PMs users of their mentions when they're offline.
+* **PM Greetings**: Greets users with a personalized private message upon joining the server.
+The contents of this private message can be customized.
 * **Server Activity Statistics**: Generates server statistics and graphs.
 * **Dynamic Channels**: Gives users the ability to create temporary channels that disappear after a few minutes of inactivity.
 	* "Default channels" can be specified to be ignored by the module.